-In our home, pickles are like candy.
-I swear; they seem to disappear so quickly.
+In our home, pickles are like candy, but I’m the only one who likes Sweet Sandwich Pickles.
+The others like dill pickles only!
+Either way, pickles seem to disappear so quickly.
 Now, I know McKenna is quite the lover of pickles, and oftentimes, will pull the jar out of the fridge and eat a few pickles as a snack.
 As for me and John.e, we tend to like pickles on sandwiches, or served with some crackers and cheese.
 We very rarely just munch on a plain pickle right out of the jar.

 There are many kinds of pickles, but the most common are dill pickles, and in contrast, a sweet pickle.
 Last year, I made Bread and Butter Zucchini Pickles, and these Sweet Sandwich Pickles were inspired by those zucchini pickles.
 This time, I used cucumbers rather than zucchini.